w3cping/blog-posts/privacy-anti-patterns.md

 ### 3. "No Worse Than The Status Quo"
-A third privacy-harming anti-pattern in Web standards concerns the bar standards authors hold themselves to when introducing new privacy-risking functionality.
-Frequently, standards authors start from the position that new standards should not make Web privacy worse.
-The result is that new standards often make existing sensitive information available in additional locations.
+A third privacy-harming anti-pattern in Web standards concerns the bar standards authors use when introducing new privacy-risking functionality.
+Frequently standards authors start from the position that new standards should not make Web privacy worse than its current (poor) state.
+As a result, standards are created that replicate existing privacy harms, through new end points or locations.
 This is extremely harmful for Web privacy.

 Even just replicating sensitive, or user identifying, information in new locations makes future mitigation more difficult.
 Instead of needing